Jarek’s AC Righteous PVE MOD 12 Guide

 In my opinion, I believe if you’re striving for righteous support and point out DO for that reasoning, it’s not a good choice for what you want to achieve because hypothetically speaking if you heal a Control Wizard, it activates and in that 10 seconds on let’s say, on Orcus in Castle Never, he/she randomly gets a supposed 204k hit while the foresight buff is up, that person will still die.
 13% of 204000 is 26520 so it’s 204000 – 26520 = 177480 and I know no Control Wizard has that sort of health.
 If you’re AC and activate Anointed Army, that person will survive since that daily makes any player ‘take very little damage’ for the duration it’s activated.(Basically saying that with AA up, it can save you from those possible one shots which foresight won’t).
 Another instance can be as well if a Guardian Fighter is struggling on a boss fight like yet again, Orcus in CN, and needs a bit of a survivability boost, the same Anointed Army daily will better serve him/her than anything Divine Oracle has to offer.
 Divine Oracle still rocks if you’re looking for personal glory/damage giver and it can certainly be a choice to support, but if you want to support much more efficiently, thanks to the options like Anointed Army and Blessing of Battle & the feat it possesses in the Virtuous Tree if you’re AC, I just believe Anointed Champion is better suited.

 Before I explain what to roll, I just want to say there’s really no wrong choice between WIS (Bonus Healing/Damage), STR (Critical Chance Increase by 1% per point) & CHA (Adds to recharge speed and Action Point Gain by 1% per point).
 With that being said, it’s really a choice between going all in on WIS/STR or WIS/CHA and in my opinion, I’ll go for the WIS/STR side of this because I believe you’re better off placing all silveries into your gear’s offensive slots since 200 recovery = 1% recharge speed (1 CHA = 1% recharge speed) and for the STR, it’s 400 crit stat = 1% crit chance so you should indeed go for the WIS/STR all in since you get better bang for your buck and can cover the recharge speed through enchantments and other means like your artifacts, rings, etc. I learned from Kaelac’s old stat guide back in the days that there’s great balancing rolling between 16 WIS, 16 STR & 12 CHA or 16 WIS, 15 STR & 13 CHA so really aim for one of these two.
 I’ll just add for my ideals of this build, you will want to go for the 16 WIS, 16 STR, 12 CHA.
 After this, when you’re finally leveling or even using a respecc, as mentioned, you’re going all in to WIS/STR.
-See pic below to get the idea:
+See pic below to get the idea and IMPORTANT!!!
+FOR ME PERSONALLY, I HAVE DIFFERENT NUMBERS NOW A DAYS BECAUSE I MADE A FASHION CHANGE TO GO WITH MOON ELF FOR NO REASON OTHER THAN FASHION PURPOSES SO MY STATS ARE SLIGHTLY DIFFERENT.
+Same idea with the roll and points allocation but remember if you see me around with slightly different points, only because of me changing to moon elf and when rerolled, didn’t get back my ideal stats!:

 Power Points Allocation and Feats

 Basically you are witnessing a layout of how I allocated the 112 points I got available on my DC.
-What I’ll list now are moves you’ll 100% for sure, want to get to rank 4 as quickly as possible and in the order I believe you should strive for: (You can have your own personal preference here but for sure you want Anointed Army, Blessing of Battle and at least Hastening light in your top 3 to max asap)
+What I’ll list now are moves you’ll 100% for sure, want to get to rank 4 as quickly as possible and in the order I believe you should strive for: On a side note as well, I’m currently maxed out in the power tree, having every single power point 4/4 in each ability but leaving this pic as is because I don’t want to confuse anyone so I believe having this pic with some points missing is better suited as you can see where I maxed out firstly with just these 112 points.
+(You can have your own personal preference here but for sure you want Anointed Army, Blessing of Battle and at least Hastening light in your top 3 to max asap)

 Blessing of Battle